greyshine/awesome/README.md

 Powerful.
 Easy-to-use.
 (Free.)
 - https://www.atlassian.com/ - Collaboration for building products
 - [DBeaver](https://dbeaver.jkiss.org/) - Universal SQL Client; Free multi-platform database tool for developers, SQL programmers, database administrators and analysts.
 Supports all popular databases: MySQL, PostgreSQL, MariaDB, SQLite, Oracle, DB2, SQL Server, Sybase, MS Access, Teradata, Firebird, Derby, etc.
+- http://www.metabase.com/ - Metabase is the easy, open source way for everyone in your company to ask questions and learn from data.
+- http://rancher.com/ - Rancher is a complete container management platform that makes it easy to deploy and run containers in production on any infrastructure.
+- http://rundeck.org/ - Job scheduler and runbook automation.
+Turn your operations procedures into self-service jobs.
+Safely give others the control and visibility they need.
+- http://zeppelin.apache.org/ - Web-based notebook that enables data-driven, interactive data analytics and collaborative documents with SQL, Scala and more.

 ## Software Development
 - https://www.sourcetreeapp.com/ - Simplicity and power in a beautiful Git GUI
 - [Swagger](https://swagger.io/) - Swagger is the world’s largest framework of API developer tools for the OpenAPI Specification(OAS), enabling development across the entire API lifecycle, from design and documentation, to test and deployment.
 - [Flyway](https://flywaydb.org/) - Evolve your Database Schema easily and
 reliably across all your instances.

 ## Java
 - [mvnrepository](https://mvnrepository.com/) - maven references to libraries